ELKS SCHOLARSHIPS & GRANTS

 Alameda Elks Lodge #1015 Scholarship Program

-This program is exclusive to children and/or grandchildren (or otherwise legal dependents) of Alameda Elks Lodge #1015 members who have been active for two years.
-It involves a separate application from the national Elks MVS or Elks Legacy scholarship programs and provides up to four scholarships of $6,000 in total, paid in four equal annual installments of $1,500.
+This program is exclusive to children, grandchildren, and legal dependents of Alameda Elks Lodge #1015 members who have been active for two years.
+It involves a separate application different from the National Elks scholarship programs and provides up to four scholarships of $6,000 in total, paid in four equal annual installments of $1,500.

 To be eligible for the Lodge scholarships students must be: